aedobbyn/wikipedia-web-scrape/scrape.md

 # gdp2$population <- repl.m(gdp$Population)
 ```

 ***
 .
 .
 .
-# Adventures in text munging
+# Adventures in text munging and wordclouding
 .
 .
 .

 ***

 Scrape all text (excluding citations) from the Wikipedia page